Interaction induced moir\'e systems in twisted bilayer optical lattices: System and model

-We investigate this system by calculating its ground state via the bosonic Gutzwiller variational approach \cite{Krauth_PRB_1992,Jaksch_PRL_1998,Lanata_PRB_2012} (see SM \cite{Sup_Mat} for technical details).
+We investigate this system by calculating its ground state via the bosonic Gutzwiller variational approach \cite{Krauth_PRB_1992,Jaksch_PRL_1998,Lanata_PRB_2012} (see Appendix~\ref{sec:System_model} for technical details).
 We have chosen the twist angle $\theta=2\arctan(\bar{m}/\bar{n})$ with $\bar{m},\bar{n}$ being two natural numbers \cite{wang_Localization_2020,meng_Atomic_2023}, i.e., the commensurate condition for twisted square lattice, and focus on the case with $g_{\uparrow\uparrow}=g_{\downarrow\downarrow}$.
-If not specified otherwise, we perform the numerical simulation on a $37\times37$ twisted bilayer optical lattice with an external 2D cylinder box trap \cite{Navon_Nat_Phys_2021} whose radius is 18 lattice constants (denoted by the solid circles in the figures).
-In the following, we focus on the most interesting case of fractional filling for both layers, and reserve the results of integer filling in the Supplemental Material \cite{Sup_Mat} (the impact of interlayer interaction is not as dramatic in the latter case).
+We perform the numerical simulation on a $37\times37$ twisted bilayer optical lattice with an external 2D cylinder box trap \cite{Navon_Nat_Phys_2021} whose radius is 18 lattice constants (denoted by the solid circles in the figures). {We additionally investigate the finite-size effects and find no significant differences between the results here and those on a larger system (see the Appendix~\ref{sec:Finite_size}).} In the following, we focus on the most interesting case of fractional filling for both layers, and reserve the results of integer filling in the Appendix~\ref{sec:integer_filling} (the impact of interlayer interaction is not as dramatic in the latter case).